supabase/pg_graphql/docs/supabase.md

 ### Supabase Studio

-The easiest way to make a GraphQL request with Supabase is to use [Supabase Studio's builtin GraphiQL IDE ](https://app.supabase.com/project/_/api/graphiql).
+The easiest way to make a GraphQL request with Supabase is to use [Supabase Studio's builtin GraphiQL IDE](https://app.supabase.com/project/_/api/graphiql).
 You can access GraphiQL [here](https://app.supabase.com/project/_/api/graphiql) by selecting the relevant project.
 Alternatively, navigate there within Studio at `API Docs > GraphQL > GraphiQL`.

 ![graphiql](./assets/supabase_graphiql.png)